 - explain how to request information we hold that has not been published.

-A copy of each Guide to Information can be found at:
+A copy of our Guide to Information can be found at:

-- NRS Guide to Information Covering the Responsibilities of the Registrar General for Scotland (179 KB PDF)
+- NRS Guide to Information - Keeper of the Records of Scotland and the Registrar General for Scotland (176 KB PDF)

 Open Data is data that can be used and shared by anyone, for any purpose, without restriction and for free.
 Routinely publishing Open Data increases transparency, helps the public to access data and helps to deliver excellent online public services.
 Open Data is not commercially sensitive and contains no personal information which could be used to identify individuals.

 The Scottish Government has an ‘ambition for all data by 2017 to be published in a format of 3* or above.’
 All of NRS’s data relating to official statistics is currently compliant with this standard.

 The Scottish Government’s Open Data Strategy, published in February 2015, states:

 Organisational Open Data publication plans will realise the vision of a Scotland which makes its public data open, we need all organisations to develop and implement their own Open Data publication plans.
 Organisations should identify core data which they plan to make open (this includes one off data sets and time series data sets which will be published on a recurring basis).